 Small but effective – that is Solidaridad North America in a nutshell.
 With a lean team, Solidaridad is punching above its weight in terms of proposals developed and relationships managed.
 In 2016, Solidaridad developed proposals in collaboration with all regional centres in the Network, strengthened its connections across North America and managed relationships with both current and prospective supporters and partners.

 Solidaridad North America continues to develop significant partnerships with companies, foundations and government agencies, engaging in an ever-widening range of activities.
 The highlight of the year was the consummation of a partnership with the MasterCard Foundation to implement a five-year, $15 million youth empowerment programme in the cocoa sector of Ghana, starting in 2016.

-Solidaridad has now fully grown into its role as an adviser to North American consumer goods companies and private foundations on issues such as sectoral trends, multi-stakeholder initiatives, opportunities and risks within supply chains, and we continue to form partnerships to achieve sustainability targets.
+Solidaridad has grown into its role as an adviser to North American consumer goods companies and private foundations on issues including sectoral trends, multi-stakeholder initiatives, opportunities and risks within supply chains, and we continue to form partnerships to achieve sustainability targets.

 Together with establishing its presence in North America, Solidaridad establishes a partnership with Walmart Foundation to support female cotton farmers in China.
 Solidaridad also builds relationships with several networks and civil society organizations, including the Tropical Forest Alliance 2020.

 The North America office is established as a legal entity in the United States, enabling Solidaridad to engage strategically with key market players and institutions across the region.
 Focused on partnership building, the office will support network-wide activities designed to promote sustainable land use and strengthen commodity supply chains.

 UC Berkeley and Solidaridad bring together supply chain innovators for 2018 workshop